smuaq/cordova-plugins-showcase/README.md

-# CordovaBarCodeScanner
+# Cordova Plugin Showcase
-Sample Project for Barcode Scanning
+Showcase for the Cordova Plugins

 1- Clone the Repoitory
 2- Use the command to restore application's state: